 Apart from the obvious positive side of things, sustainable SaaS is also highly beneficial.

-• Advantage over competition.
+- Advantage over the competition.
 Businesses prioritizing sustainability stand out in the market, appealing to industries focused on green initiatives.
 Ultimately, this approach enhances business branding, elevating it from a customer perspective.

 Noticeably, major players in the SaaS industry are already on this trend.
 Here are a few examples.